The Small, Robust Ethernet Switch

-SwitchBlox is a small ethernet switch with five ports designed for size constrained and tough environments.
+SwitchBlox is a small ethernet switch with five 10/100MB ports, specifically designed for space constrained and noisy environments.

-With an overall size of 44.5mm (1.75 inches) by 44.5mm (1.75 inches), SwitchBlox is the smallest network switch in the world, making it perfect for robots, drones or any space limited network application.
+With an overall size of 44.5mm (1.75 inches) by 44.5mm (1.75 inches), SwitchBlox is the smallest network switch in the world, making it perfect for robots, drones or any space limited networking application.

 Plug and play network switch

 As an unmanaged network switch it works straight out the box, all you need to do is…

 - Apply a 5 to 51V DC supply.

 - Connect your devices using the included cable set.

 - It will automatically begin forwarding packets, no coding or setup needed.